 Poor little Carol Anne Freeling is once again pestered by spooks in the third film in the Poltergeist films.
 And her wonderful parents, who have already gone through two terrifying hauntings, decide to ship their daughter off alone to Chicago, in what we can only guess was an attempt to distance themselves from the blond-haired spook magnet.
-Facing the full brunt of Carol Anne’s spectre friends is her high-rise living aunt Pat and her Husband Bruce.
+Facing the full brunt of Carol Anne’s specter friends is her high-rise living aunt Pat and her Husband Bruce.

-Not only is Carol Anne now facing her greatest fears alone, without the love and support of her immediate family, but she’s also California girl now living in the colder climates of the Midwestern United States.
+Not only is Carol Anne now facing her greatest fears alone, without the love and support of her immediate family, but she’s also a California girl now living in the colder climates of the Midwestern United States.
 But she’s not the only Fish-out-of-Water character in the film.
 Carol Anne’s aunt Pat is far out of her depths when she suddenly flung into the paranormal world.
-With spooks, spectres and doppelgangers plaguing the building, she may just well feel likes she’s barley treading water.
+With spooks, specters and doppelgangers plaguing the building, she may just well feel likes she’s barley treading water.

 Poltergeist 3 was the last film in the series, most probably due to actress Heather Michele O’Rourke passing away shortly before the films release.
 Sadly, the third film is also the weakest, with a strong suggestion of series fatigue with the departure of all most the entire original cast.
 Even the return of Zelda Rubinstein, as Tangina, could not bring this film back from the brink.
 Whilst it retains a certain creepiness, the scares and story seem a little too familiar.

 “Hey I’m not used to this cold, I’m from California!”